nubenetes/awesome-kubernetes/docs/databases.md

 - [informationweek.com: Can Enterprises Benefit From Adopting Database DevOps?](https://www.informationweek.com/devops/can-enterprises-benefit-from-adopting-database-devops/a/d-id/1337238)
 - [medium: DevOps and Databases — The forgotten automation](https://medium.com/devops-dudes/devops-and-databases-the-forgotten-automation-95325b2d3c89)

+## Database Mesh

+- [medium.com/@database-mesh: Database Mesh 2.0: Database Governance in a Cloud Native Environment](https://medium.com/@database-mesh/database-mesh-2-0-database-governance-in-a-cloud-native-environment-3e41f0f2722c) This article reviews the background of Database Mesh, reexamines the value of Database Mesh 1.0, and introduces the new concepts, ideas, and features of Database Mesh 2.0.
+It also attempts to explore the future of Database Mesh

 ## KubeDB Cloud Native Postgress Database

 - [kubedb.com](https://kubedb.com/) Run production-grade databases easily on Kubernetes